 The possibility to increase the SPL energy in order to study the optimization of the physics program has been recently pointed out [29].
 Then, the kaon production should be clearly addressed because it is a source of ν_e and $\bar{\nu}e$ background events.
-The kaon decay channels and branching ratios are presented in table 14 in A.3.
+The kaon decay channels and branching ratios are presented in Table 13 in Appendix A.3.